Eleja99/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates a directory
+A script that creates a file from one directory to another